 Completing the confidential financial benchmarking survey helps firms of all sizes, from sole practitioner and high street firms to large scale commercial firms, assess their financial performance and can also offer insight into the financial health of Scotland's legal sector as a whole.

-All of this year’s survey respondents receive a confidential, interactive online report for their firm as well as access to the general report on the financial health of Scotland’s law firms which is published on the Society website.
+All respondents who have completed the 2019 survey will receive a confidential report for their firm as well as access to the general report on the financial health of Scotland’s law firms.
+Participating firms can view and compare:

 - income and costs by the size or location of a firm

 - a breakdown of the firm’s total costs

 - the relationships between the different results for their firm, e.g. plotting your staff costs against profitability

 This year's general report is available to read online at: Financial Benchmarking Report 2019

 Of the participating firms, total firm income per partner was slightly lower in this year's survey than in the 2018 survey for firms in all regions.
 This effect was particularly pronounced for Glasgow firms and for Edinburgh firms.
 Median total income per partner decreased from £270,500 to £234,562 for Glasgow firms, and from £319,231 to £229,976 for Edinburgh firms.
 For firms in Aberdeen, Dundee and Perth, and the Country region, the drop was minimal.

 Median profit per partner increased for firms in Aberdeen Dundee and Perth, and firms in Glasgow (from £107,103 to £148,000 for Glasgow firms).
 Median profit per partner decreased slightly between the two years for Edinburgh firms and for Country firms.

 Salaries as a percentage of income increased between 2017 and 2018 for firms in all regions except Glasgow.